Anxiety Symptoms In Women: Combatting Them With Confidence

 Understanding Anxiety Disorders

-The term anxiety disorder is a general term for a classification of disorders.
-What separates the normal anxiety that can happen to anyone from a specific psychiatric disorder?
-The term anxiety disorder always involves extreme fear or worry.
-Depending on the symptoms, anxiety disorders can be classified into specific disorders including:
+The term anxiety disorder is a general term for a classification of disorders defined in the Diagnostic and Statistical Manual of Mental Disorders.
+What separates the normal anxiety that can happen to anyone from a specific psychiatric disorder that affects one’s mental health?
+The term ‘anxiety disorder’ always involves extreme fear or worry, even when there is no actual danger, that causes a person to develop anxiety disorders.
+Depending on the excessive anxiety symptoms, anxiety disorders can be classified into specific mental disorders including:

 - Generalized anxiety disorder